Exus Blog Article

 There are still ambitious infrastructure projects in the pipeline.
 Kuwait plans to commit over US$100bn to housing and key sectors like, yes, oil.
 But Vision 2035 will place greater emphasis on public-private partnerships to fund these plans

 As Manaf A. Alhajeri, CEO of Kuwait Financial Centre, observed, capital markets will be crucial in providing innovative financial solutions.
-“Debt capital markets can mobilize private sector funds to finance infrastructure, housing and other priority sectors, thereby reducing dependence on government financing,” Alhajeri said.
+“Debt capital markets can mobilize private sector funds to finance infrastructure, housing, and other priority sectors, thereby reducing dependence on government financing,” Alhajeri said.

 But it’s not just these big capital projects.
 If Vision 2035 pans out, the Kuwaiti government envisions a new vibrant ecosystem of businesses, including a new breed of fintechs that have made waves in other markets.

 The example of Vietnam is instructive.
-Since the mid-80s, Vietnam has undergone its own process of economic liberalisation known as ‘Doi Moi’ (or ‘renovation’, in English).
+Since the mid-80s, Vietnam has undergone its own process of economic liberalization known as ‘Doi Moi’ (or ‘renovation’, in English).
 That programme has delivered a bustling market of startups eagerly competing for young customers.
 As one fintech founder in Vietnam told The Banker, young professionals “don’t want to take a ticket and stand in line at a bank for half an hour during their lunch break”.
 Kuwait’s banks, standing on the precipice of Vision 2035, should take note.

 As part of Vision 2035, the Kuwaiti government is building a ‘smart city’ from scratch.
 South Saad Al Abdullah city will eventually be home to 400,000 people and even the city’s souk - its marketplace - will be managed by an artificial intelligence (AI) system.